 Another US airline made a similar error.
 The airline had been promoting its posh “rendezvous lounges” on its 747s.
 The campaign was successful until the promotion reached Brazil where, unfortunately, the Portuguese connotation of “rendez-vous” means a room rented out for prostitution.
 The Brazilians, understandably, were reluctant to board a plane boasting such amenities.

 Successful localization at its best

-Coca-Cola does a great job of localizing their message.
-When Australia’s Share-a-Coke campaign went global, Coca-Cola understandably had to change the 150 most popular names in Australia to the 150 most popular names in Denmark, Norway and the United Kingdom.
+Coca-Cola is the world’s largest and most successful beverage company.
+One reason for that is that Coca-Cola does a great job of localizing their message.
+For example, when Australia’s Share-a-Coke campaign went global, Coca-Cola understandably had to change the 150 most popular names in Australia to the 150 most popular names in Denmark, Norway and the United Kingdom.
 Coke did their homework and in doing so, they recognized that localization sometimes goes beyond just the name changes.
 In China, for example, Coke bottles sported common nicknames like Classmate and Close Friend instead of first names due to the sheer volume of first name options.
 Instead, they selected nicknames and compliments popular on Chinese social media.
 This move proved a hit with Chinese youth and led to a significant spike in Coca-Cola sales in the Chinese market.

 Think globally, act locally

-The market in the global village is open for business, and it will only keep growing.
-If you stake your spot now, you’ll be poised to expand your business well beyond any geographic barriers.
-Investing in localization can help you reach global consumers, expand your market share overseas and diversify by becoming less dependent on the US domestic market alone.
+Investing in translation and localization can help you reach global consumers, expand your market share overseas, and diversify by becoming less dependent on the US domestic market alone.